Agreements & Fees

 eSett Oy has prepared a template for the Imbalance Settlement Agreement together with Energinet (Denmark), Fingrid (Finland), Statnett (Norway), and Svenska kraftnät (Sweden).
 The agreement is made between eSett and each Balance Responsible Party (BRP), and it needs to be signed by BRPs before the participants can start their operations in the Nordics.
 Appendix 1 specifies the fee rates that the BRP shall pay to eSett in the Imbalance Settlement as defined by the local TSO responsible for the market area.
 Appendix 2 specifies the collaterals that the BRP shall provide to eSett as security for its obligations in the Imbalance Settlement.
 New BRPs can request a prefilled agreement from eSett.

-Balancing Agreement
+Balance Agreement

 Participating as a BRP in the electricity market settled by eSett also requires a valid Balance Agreement between the BRP and the respective Transmission System Operator (TSO) in the market where the participant is active.
 The market participants can request the agreement from eSett which will handle the signing process on behalf of the TSO.